-(2) Demand-side resources.
-The plan must include assessments of load management that is cost-effective and commercially available.
-These assessments must include:

-(a) Currently employed and new policies and programs needed to obtain all cost-effective conservation and efficiency and load management improvements, including the ten-year conservation potential used in calculating a biennial conservation target to be filed in the biennial conservation plan consistent with chapter 480-109 WAC;

-(b) Currently employed and new policies and programs needed to obtain all demand response at the lowest reasonable cost; and

-(c) Identification of opportunities to develop combined heat and power as an energy and capacity resource.

 (3) Distributed energy resources.
-The plan must include an assessment of distributed energy resources () distributed energy programs and mechanisms identified pursuant to the RCW 19.405.120(4)(b), which pertains to energy assistance and progress toward meeting energy assistance need; and

-() distributed energy resources that may be installed by the utility’s customersThe assessment should also include the effect of distributed energy resources on the utility's load and operations.
+The IRP must include assessments of a variety of distributed energy resources.
+These assessments must incorporate non-energy costs and benefits not fully valued elsewhere within any integrated resource plan model.
+The IRP must consider the effect of distributed energy resources on the utility’s load and operations.
 Utilities are strongly encouraged to engage in a distributed energy resource planning process as described in RCW 19.280.100.
 If the utility uses that process, it should include a summary of the results.
+The required assessments must include the following:

+(a) Energy efficiency and conservation potential assessment – the IRP must assess potential policies and programs needed to obtain all cost-effective conservation, efficiency, and load management improvements, including the ten-year conservation potential used in calculating a biennial conservation target under Chapter 480-109 WAC; the IRP must assess currently employed policies and programs as well;

+(b) Demand response potential assessment the IRP must assess currently employed and new policies and programs needed to obtain all cost-effective demand response;

+(c) Combined heat and power potential assessment the IRP must identify and assess opportunities to develop combined heat and power as an energy and capacity resource;

+(d) Energy assistance potential assessment the IRP must include distributed energy programs and mechanisms identified pursuant to RCW 19.405.120, which pertains to energy assistance and progress toward meeting energy assistance need; and

+(e) Other distributed energy resource potential assessments the IRP must assess other distributed energy resources that may be installed by the utility or the utility’s customers, including but are not limited to energy storage, electric vehicles, and photovoltaics.
+Any such assessment must include the effect of distributed energy resources on the utility's load and operations.

 (4) Commercially available supply-side resources.
-The plan must include an assessment of a wide range of generating resources, energy storage resources, and nonconventional generating, integration, or ancillary service technologies.
+The IRP must include an assessment of a wide range of generating resources, energy storage resources, and nonconventional generating, integration, or ancillary service technologies.

 (5) Regional generation and transmission.
-The plan must include an assessment of the availability of regional generation and transmission capacity on which the utility may rely to provide and deliver electricity to its customers.
+The IRP must include an assessment of the availability of regional generation and transmission capacity on which the utility may rely to provide and deliver electricity to its customers.

+(a) The assessment must include the utility’s existing transmission capabilities, and future needs during the planning horizon, including identification of facilities necessary to meet future transmission needs.

+(b) The assessment must also generally identify the location and extent of transfer capability limitations on its transmission network that may affect the future siting of resources.

 (6) Resource Evaluation.
-The plan must include a comparative evaluation of all identified resources . that considers resource costs, risks, including those associated with environmental effects and the social cost of greenhouse gas emissions, and benefits that accrue to the utility, to customers, and program participants when applicable, including transmission and distribution delivery costs;; and public policies regarding resource preference adopted by Washington state or the federal government.
+The IRP must include a comparative evaluation of all identified resources for achieving the clean energy transformation standards in WAC 480-100-610 at the lowest reasonable cost.

-(7) Resource adequacy metrics determination.
-The plan must include an assessment and determination of resource adequacy metrics.

-(8) Identification of resource adequacy requirement.
-The plan should identify an appropriate resource adequacy requirement and measurement metric consistent with prudent utility practice identified in RCW 19.405.030 through RCW 19.405.050.
+(7) Resource adequacy.
+The IRP must include an assessment and determination of resource adequacy metrics.
+It must also identify an appropriate resource adequacy requirement and measurement metrics consistent with RCW 19.405.030 through RCW 19.405.050.

-(9) Economic, health, and environmental burdens and benefits.
-The plan must include an assessment of energy and nonenergy benefits and reductions of burdens to vulnerable populations and highly impacted communities; long-term and short-term public health and environmental benefits, costs, and risks; and energy security risk.
+(8) Economic, health, and environmental burdens and benefits.
+The IRP must include an assessment of energy and nonenergy benefits and reductions of burdens to vulnerable populations and highly impacted communities; long-term and short-term public health and environmental benefits, costs, and risks; and energy security risk.
 The assessment should be informed by the cumulative impact analysis conducted by the department of health.